Ensembling Sparse Autoencoders: Discussion

 As a framework, SAE ensembling can be considered a meta-algorithm, which can be extended to different settings.
-We scope this work to focus on SAEs with the same architecture and hyperparameters, but future directions can consider ensembling (stacking) different architectures such as SAEs with different activation functions and sizes, stitched SAEs~\cite{leask2025sparse}, and Matryoshka SAE~\cite{bussmann2025learning}.
+We scope this work to focus on SAEs with the same architecture\rebuttal{, hyperparameters, and training data}, but future directions can consider ensembling (stacking) different \rebuttal{SAE} architectures \rebuttal{such as Matryoshka SAEs~\citep{bussmann2025learning} and Switch SAEs~\citep{mudide2024efficient}, or SAEs trained on data from different subdomains~\citep{muhamed2025decoding}}.
+Beyond language models, ensembling can also be used for SAEs trained on activations from models of other input domains (e.g. activations from vision models).
 Finally, future work can also explore ensembling from theoretical perspectives beyond reconstruction, such as feature identification.